Skip to content

 print(asyncio.run(capitalize_cities("je suis allé à paris")))

-"""Yield multiple creative ideas based on the topic."""
+"""Yield multiple alternative titles based on the topic."""

 closure